 It’s vital for all pump parts, brushes, and wash basins to dry completely before you put them in storage.
 This will help prevent mold and germs from growing and thriving in them.

 Wash your hands with soap and water before reassembling the clean and dry pump parts.
-You can store the kit in an unused and sealable food storage bag or in any other protected area.
-The wash basins and brushes should also be stored in a clean area, away from dust and dirt.
+You can store the kit in an unused and sealable food storage bag or any other protected area.
+The wash basins and brushes should also be stored in a clean area away from dust and dirt.

 Cleaning Breast Pump Parts at the Workplace

-It’s when you have to return to work that cleaning breast pump parts require a more mindful strategy.
-If your employer has provided a lactation room complete with a sink and storage space, you are luckier than most.
+When you have to return to work, cleaning breast pump parts may require a more mindful strategy.
+If your employer provides a lactation room with a sink and storage space, you are luckier than most.
 It will be easier for you to follow the cleaning guide shown above.

 Here’s what to do if you can’t properly clean and sterilize the pump and its parts: